 - archives - these are used for digital archives

-- SHEDL - this is used for the SHEDL consortia
+- SHEDL - this is used for the SHEDL consortium

 - Contract and Licence – in this model we have a contract with the provider that details the terms and conditions of the licence between the provider and the institution.
 The provider and institution have a direct relationship with each other and not us.
-The institution pays the provider and not us (JISC Collections)
+The institution pays the provider and not Jisc Collections

-If JISC Collections buys a resource in perpetuity, such as those included in the UK National Academic Archive, why isn’t the sub–licence we sign up to a perpetual one?
+If Jisc Collections buys a resource in perpetuity, such as those included in the UK National Academic Archive, why isn’t the sub–licence we sign a perpetual one?